 In February 2006, Sara Lee sold its European branded apparel business to an affiliate of Sun Capital.
 In connection with the sale, Sun Capital received an exclusive, perpetual, royalty-free license to sell and distribute apparel products under the Wonderbra and Playtex trademarks in the member states of the European Union, or the "EU," as well as Russia, South Africa, Switzerland and certain other nations in Europe (together with the EU, the "Covered Nations").
-Due to the exclusive license, we are not permitted to sell Wonderbra and Playtex branded products outside of the Covered Nations.
-We are also not permitted to distribute or sell certain apparel products, not including Hanes products, in the Covered Nations until February 2007.
+Due to the exclusive license, we are not permitted to sell Wonderbra and Playtex branded products in the Covered Nations and Sun Capital is not permitted to sell Wonderbra and Playtex branded products, not including Hanes products, in the Covered Nations until February 2007.
 Consequently, we will not be able to take advantage of business opportunities that may arise relating to the sale of Wonderbra and Playtex products in the Covered Nations.
 In addition, any misuse of the Wonderbra and Playtex brands by Sun Capital could result in bad press and a loss of sales for our products under these brands, any of which may have a material adverse effect on our business, results of operations or financial condition.
 For more information on these sales restrictions see "Description of Our Business-Intellectual Property."

-The success of our business is tied to the strength and reputation of our brands, including brands which we license both to and from other parties.
-If other parties take actions that weaken, harm the reputation of, or cause confusion with our brands, or if the brands we are licensed to use violate the trademark rights of others, our business, and consequently our sales and results of operations, may be adversely affected.
+The success of our business is tied to the strength and reputation of our brands, including brands which we license to other parties.
+If other parties take actions that weaken, harm the reputation of, or cause confusion with our brands, our business, and consequently our sales and results of operations, may be adversely affected.

 We license some of our important trademarks to third parties.
 For example, we license Champion to third parties for athletic-oriented accessories.
 Although we make concerted efforts to protect our brands through quality control mechanisms and contractual obligations imposed on our licensees, there is a risk that some licensees may not be in full compliance with those mechanisms and obligations.
-In that event, or if a licensee engages in behavior with respect to the licensed marks that would cause us reputational harm, or if any of our brands or trademarks are alleged to violate the rights of others or are deemed invalid or unenforceable, we could experience a significant downturn in that brand's business, adversely affecting our sales and results of operations.
+In that event, or if a licensee engages in behavior with respect to the licensed marks that would cause us reputational harm, we could experience a significant downturn in that brand's business, adversely affecting our sales and results of operations.